 Making tomato sauce from scratch isn’t going to keep me from aging, but any moment that forces me to slow down for a moment and simply… be… I’m going to take it.

-- 1-2 Tablespoons extra virgin olive oil
+- 1-2 tablespoons extra virgin olive oil

-- 3½ - 4 cups finely chopped yellow onion
+- 4 cups yellow onion, finely chopped (approximately 2 small)

-- 4-5 garlic cloves, minced
+- 4-5 medium garlic cloves, minced

-- ¼ cup tomato paste
+- 1/4 cup tomato paste

-- 1½ tablespoons kosher salt, plus more to taste
+- 1 1/2 tablespoons kosher salt, plus more to taste

-- 1 teaspoon ground black pepper, plus more to taste
+- 1 1/2 teaspoon ground black pepper, plus more to taste

 - Optional: 1/8 teaspoon crushed red pepper